https://www.patchline.ai/api/mcp/v1

 Performance

 - Latency: Most tools return in under 500ms.
-Tools that refresh provider-backed data or run analysis can take 2–5s for cold-cache calls.
-Cached results are under 200ms.
+Tools that refresh provider-backed data or run analysis take 2–5s on cold-cache.
+Cached results return in under 200ms.

-- Rate limits: None published; in practice you’ll hit your AI credit budget before you hit rate limits.
+- Rate limits: None published; you’ll hit your AI credit budget long before any rate limit.

 add_artist,create_smart_link) are not — calling twice creates two entries.